ecommerce checkout process optimization guide

 This checkout page is a classic.
 It has all the essential elements built on a classic template, yet what’s different about it is the color palette.
 By maintaining a color palette across the website, they can build it as a brand differentiator for a unique recall proposition like Amazon has in the example below.

-What stands out in this checkout page example: Email/text me with news and offers.
+What eCommerce checkout optimization stands out: Email/text me with news and offers.
 Having this capability in place allows the brand to score some emails for their newsletters and then engage customers & drive more value.

 7. Samsung